cartalyst/cart/docs/introduction/index.md

 # Introduction

-A framework agnostic shopping cart package featuring multiple cart instances and item attributes.
+A framework agnostic shopping cart package featuring multiple cart instances, item attributes and [Conditions](http://www.cartalyst.com/manual/conditions).

 The package follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested.